3 Tips For Following Good Laboratory Practices in Cannabis Careers

 From a business standpoint, taking precautions to control the quality of cannabis products will save you time and money in the long run.
 If quality is sacrificed at any stage of production, businesses may suffer from a poor product that jeopardizes consumer trust and the health of the patient.
 Not to mention, as compliance around the cannabis industry continues to evolve, the legality of your cannabis business depends upon adherence to safe practices.
 Here’s a closer look at some Good Laboratory Practices to bear in mind for a career in the cannabis industry.

-1. Develop Clear Standard Operating Procedures
+1. Clear Standard Operating Procedures to Build

 Good Laboratory Practices are put in place to protect the quality of laboratory data.
 In any pharmaceutical lab, Good Laboratory Practice is based on written documentation of the work being done.
 These are Standard Operating Procedures (SOPs).
 SOPs detail the different practices to follow for the purpose of cannabis quality assurance.
 Important areas to cover include: